 What to Bring for a Chiang Mai Hike Adventure

 Depending on the temperatures, you might want to take a dip in the fresh pools of the waterfalls.
 Therefore, wear your bathing suit underneath, bring a quick-dry towel as well as sunscreen and mosquito repellent to put on afterwards.
-IF you have close toed shoes, such as crocs, for walking on the wet rocks and standing in the streams, all the better.
+If you have close toed shoes, such as crocs, for walking on the wet rocks and standing in the streams, all the better.

 Otherwise, hiking boots with a good grip and long pants are a must.
 You will have to clumber up both rugged and smooth and slippery rocks, then beat your way through low growing bushes.
 Be prepared for a full on nature hike.
 This isn’t a casual trail!
 If you want to go easy, you can stay in the lower parts, where you can parade along the clear boardwalks.
+Bring trail snacks along the way to keep your energy levels up.

 Huay Kaew Waterfall